 Ectocervix: This is the outer portion of the cervix, and it protrudes into the vagina.
 The ectocervix is home to squamous cells, which resemble fish scales under the microscope.

-Where these two cell types meet is where most cervical cancers and precancerous cells form.
+Where these two cell types meet is where

 A Pap smear is a screening tool that can help doctors detect abnormal cells and cancer.
 It works by sampling cells from the cervix.

 Cervical cancer screening is vital for getting an early diagnosis of cervical cancer.
 With an early diagnosis, effective treatment is usually possible.

 - The Pap smear, which checks for abnormal cells.